 Be better: Training tips from Sanford POWER and Amy Olson

-Pro golfer Amy Olson and Sanford POWER are teaming up to offer ongoing insight and education into athletic performance over a variety of topics:
+Pro golfer Amy Olson and Sanford POWER are teaming up to offer insights and training tips to enhance your athletic performance:

 As a golfer, what role does strength, power and mobility training play in keeping you healthy?